 The MCM Kids Run hosts school groups from the Metro DC area, many from Northern Virginia, as part of the Healthy School Award challenge.
 The top five schools with the most registered student participants are honored with the Healthy School Award.
 This award includes a monetary donation to the school's physical education department from MCM partner Sodexo.

-In addition to a ceremonial presentation of the Healthy School Award, schools receive a recognition plaque, prizes from Silver Diner and option to receive a healthy snack for each student delivered to the school from Sodexo.
+In addition to a ceremonial presentation of the Healthy School Award, schools receive a Jump with Jill, a high energy nutrition show focusing on healthy habits, recognition award, prizes from Silver Diner and option to receive a healthy snack for each student delivered to the school from Sodexo.

 Celebrating Arlington County Schools

-MCM Director Rick Nealis and Sodexo District Manager Terry Hardaway presented Taylor Elementary School (325 participants) and Claremont Immersion School (293 participants) with Healthy School Awards at the February 2017 Arlington County School Board meeting.
+MCM Director Rick Nealis and Sodexo District Manager Terry Hardaway presented Taylor Elementary School and Claremont Immersion School with Healthy School Awards at the February 2017 Arlington County School Board meeting.

 Arlington County School Board Members join Terry Hardaway, Sodexo District Manager and MCM Director Rick Nealis to recognize faculty and staff including principals Jessica Panfil of Claremont Immersion and Harold Pellegreen of Taylor Elementary from the winning schools.

 Recognizing Alexandria City Schools

 At the February 2017 meeting of the Alexandria City Public School Board, MCM Director Rick Nealis and Sodexo District Manager Terry Hardaway present Healthy School Awards to the Principal PreeAnn Johnson of James K. Polk Elementary and to Principal Brian Orrenmaa of George Mason Elementary.
 James K. Polk had the largest participation of the five schools receiving the award.